josh-collinsworth/joco-sveltekit/src/routes/blog/posts/lets-learn-css-variables.md

 Remember, in CSS, everything trickles down the cascade, and elements inherit properties from their parent and ancestor elements.
 So the reason we define CSS variables inside the :root selector is that we want them to cascade down, and be “known” to every other element in the document to use as needed.

 <Callout class="former-highlight">Remember, in CSS, everything trickles down the cascade, and elements inherit properties from their parent and ancestor elements.
-So the reason we define CSS variables inside the :root selector is that we want them to cascade down, and be “known” to every other element in the document to use as needed.</Callout>
+So the reason we define CSS variables inside the :root selector is that we want them to cascade down, and be “known” to every other element in the document to use as&nbsp;needed.</Callout>

 In other words: applying a style to the `:root` means it gets "passed down" to every other element in the document.
 This wouldn't be the case if we applied CSS variables to, say, a random `<div>`.
 Elements _inside_ that `<div>` would know about the variables and could use them, but no elements outside would.
 So it makes the most sense to apply CSS variables to the `:root` pseudo-class, since _everything_ is inside of the root tag, which is `<html>`.

 ### What does `--brand-yellow` mean?